Silejonu/Linux-desktop-post-install/README.md

 - One-stop-script to configure a freshly installed Linux system.
 - The configuration is targeted towards non-technical users and Linux beginners (the typical target demographic is someone attending an install party).
 - As little manual intervention as possible, everything that can be automated will be automated.
-- If it can't be automated, the program will open itself, a notification will tell you what to do, and the script will proceed after the program is closed.
+- If it can't be automated, the program needing to be configured will open itself, a notification will tell you what to do, and the script will proceed after the program is closed.
 - Targets the latest *(LTS, if applicable)* release of a given distro.
 Older releases *should* work, but there is no guarantee.
 - Every change done to the default distribution configuration is meant to improve user-friendliness, and does not include purely personal preferences.
 - Accounts for localisation.